 - Repeated impact Sports such as running can cause microtears

-Your body movement and how you step does directly impact your health!
+Your body movement and how you step does directly impact your musculoskeletal health.
+Explore how physiotherapy can benefit foot and ankle pain.

 Plantar Fasciitis and Running Injuries

-Runners have a 10 percent chance to develop plantar fasciitis in their lifetime, especially in a young male athlete.
-Progressively the pain becomes more prominent and more frequent especially in the morning as soon as your feet hit the ground.
+Runners have a 10 percent chance to develop plantar fasciitis in their lifetime, especially young male athletes.
+Progressively the pain becomes more prominent and more frequent, especially in the morning as soon as your feet hit the ground.
 The discomfort caused by collagen degeneration disappears through normal movement as tissues warm through the day.
-However following long, sedentary bouts – for example, sitting or standing – the dull or stabbing will pain return.
+However, following long, sedentary bouts – for example, sitting or standing – the dull or stabbing pain will return.

 - Shockwave Therapy to promote cell growth and collagen synthesis